nikitavoloboev/log-macro/readme.md

 - fix the tests
   - currently they fail as I am not sure how to actually test that the logs are as they are
   - GPT says to try use [duct](https://crates.io/crates/duct) potentially but that gave some issues
-- log variables in special color so they can be seen more clearly
-  - `variable: value` - the `variable` can be in green color or something
 - [add support for multiple values or different ways of formatting](https://www.reddit.com/r/rust/comments/15wd5u6/comment/jx074g9/?utm_source=share&utm_medium=web2x&context=3)
   - not sure what author meant, investigate
 - [get the same level of utilities that Python’s formatted string literals have](https://www.reddit.com/r/rust/comments/15wd5u6/comment/jx109os/?utm_source=share&utm_medium=web2x&context=3)